 Surveillance-grade hard drives operate continuously without overheating.
 Standard desktop drives degrade quickly under constant load, especially during summer peaks.
 Choose models rated for high ambient temperatures.

-Connectivity, Power, Infrastructure
+Connectivity, Power, and Infrastructure

 Signal stability depends on quality infrastructure.
 Heat-rated cabling resists insulation breakdown.
 Power delivery must remain consistent during voltage fluctuations.
 Network hardware supports secure remote viewing.